NorESMhub/NorESM/doc/configurations/experiments.rst

 Experiments
 ===========

 NorESM is part of the CESM family of earth system models and shares a lot of the configuration options with CESM.
-Many of the simulation configuration settings are defined by the so called compsets.
+Many of the simulation configuration settings are defined by the so-called compsets.

 For a quick-start guide on how to create, configure, build, and submit a NorESM experiment, see the :ref:`newbie-guide`.
 More details are provided below, for the more advanced users.